keshara2032/Auction-Server/README.md

 ## Getting Started

-1. First compile and run the Main.class file
+1. First go to "Source Code" folder and compile "Main.java" file, then compile "Controller.java".
-2. This will open up a GUI
+2. Run the program by entering "java Main" in the terminal.
+This will open up a GUI
 3. Then Select Server -> Start Server from the MenuBar
 4. Thereafter use another terminal to log in to the server as a client(Use the port 2000).
 5. Only within the same LAN is allowed to connect to the server at this stage.